If you’ve been affected by a failed sterilisation, we can help

-- Tubal occlusion (also known as tubal ligation): Where the fallopian tubes are blocked with clips or rings
+- Tubal occlusion (tubal ligation) – where the fallopian tubes are blocked with clips or rings

-- Hysteroscopic sterilisation (known as HS): Where an implant is used to block the fallopian tubes.
+- Hysteroscopic sterilisation (HS) – where an implant is used to block the fallopian tubes

 Why do sterilisations fail?